AJ Styles: Fortune (2010–2012)

 With these shortcomings, Flair adopted Kazarian as his newest protégé, thus causing Styles to become jealous and tried to impress his mentor, but after failing to defeat Jay Lethal, Flair ordered him to "go home".
-At Slammiversary VIII, Styles attempted to win Flair back by defeating Lethal, but lost again.
+At Slammiversary VIII on June 13, Styles attempted to win Flair back by defeating Lethal, but lost again.
 On the following episode of Impact!, Flair, who had aligned himself with Styles, Desmond Wolfe, Kazarian, Robert Roode and James Storm, announced that he would reform the Four Horsemen under the new name Fourtune, stating that each of them would have to earn their spots in the group.
-Styles and Kazarian earned their spots by defeating Samoa Joe and Rob Terry due to outside interference from Desmond Wolfe.
+At Victory Road on July 11, Styles and Kazarian earned their spots by defeating Samoa Joe and Rob Terry due to outside interference from Desmond Wolfe.
 On the July 22 episode of Impact!, Styles defeated Terry to win the Global Championship (formerly the Legends Championship) for the second time.
 The following week on Impact!, Styles renamed the title the TNA Television Championship.
-Fourtune (soon renamed Fortune) then feuded with EV 2.0 and Styles defeated EV 2.0 leader Tommy Dreamer in a non-title "I Quit" match at No Surrender, although Fortune were defeated in a Lethal Lockdown match by EV 2.0 at Bound for Glory.
+Fourtune (soon renamed Fortune) then feuded with EV 2.0 and Styles defeated EV 2.0 leader Tommy Dreamer in a non-title "I Quit" match at No Surrender on September 5, although Fortune were defeated in a Lethal Lockdown match by EV 2.0 at Bound for Glory on October 10.
 On the following episode of Impact!, Fortune formed an alliance with Hulk Hogan and Eric Bischoff's new stable, Immortal.
-At Turning Point, Fortune defeated EV 2.0 in a ten-man tag team match and, as a result, EV 2.0's Sabu was released from TNA.
-The following month at Final Resolution, Styles lost the Television Championship to Douglas Williams, who had turned on Fortune.
-On the February 3 episode of Impact!, Fortune turned into fan favorites by attacking Immortal, when they interfered in a TNA World Heavyweight Championship match between Mr. Anderson and Jeff Hardy.
+At Turning Point on November 7, Fortune defeated EV 2.0 in a ten-man tag team match and, as a result, EV 2.0's Sabu was released from TNA.
+The following month at Final Resolution on December 5, Styles lost the Television Championship to Douglas Williams, who had turned on Fortune.
+On the February 3, 2011 episode of Impact!, Fortune turned face by attacking Immortal, when they interfered in a TNA World Heavyweight Championship match between Mr. Anderson and Jeff Hardy.
 Flair, who did not take part in Fortune's turn due to an injury, returned on the February 17 episode of Impact!, turning on Fortune during a match between Styles and Matt Hardy and jumping to Immortal.
-Styles faced Flair and Hardy in a three-way street fight match on March 10, where Styles was pinned by his former mentor, with assistance from Hardy.
-At Victory Road, Styles defeated Hardy in a singles match, despite interference from Flair.
+Styles faced Flair and Hardy in a three-way street fight match on the March 10 episode of Impact!, where Styles was pinned by his former mentor, with assistance from Hardy.
+At Victory Road on March 13, Styles defeated Hardy in a singles match, despite interference from Flair.